EggYouKnow/qPHA/README.md

 # A GUI design software for the __qPHA__ method

-`qPHA.exe` is a GUI design software for the **qPHA** method - a rapid quantification method of polyhydroxyalkanoates (PHA) accumulated in living cells based on green fluorescence proteins labeled phasi.
+`qPHA.exe` is a GUI design software for the **qPHA** method - a rapid quantification method of polyhydroxyalkanoates (PHA) accumulated in living cells based on green fluorescence proteins labeled phasi [1].

 # Contents